 Overview & History

-Qatar Hospital is a 400-bed public-sector hospital operated by the Government of Sindh since 1995.
+Qatar Hospital is a 400-bed public-sector hospital operated by the Government of Sindh since 1995 and is part of the Various Sindh Government Hospitals Karachi network.
 It serves as a major healthcare hub for the residents of Orangi Town and neighboring communities, providing free medical services through its outpatient, inpatient, emergency, and specialized diagnostic departments.

 Mission & Vision